-The Ernest Hemingway Photograph Collection is the John F. Kennedy Library’s single best audiovisual collection to illustrate the life of Ernest Hemingway.
-This collection, which contains over 11,000 images plus six childhood scrapbooks, was collected by Ernest Hemingway himself and donated to the John F. Kennedy Presidential Library by his widow, Mary Hemingway.
+Hemingway's personal photograph collection contains over 11,000 images plus six childhood scrapbooks.
+It was donated to the John F. Kennedy Presidential Library by his widow, Mary Hemingway.
 The collection is organized in series covering family photos and major places or events of importance in Hemingway’s life.

-The Library also collects other Hemingway materials, including unique photographs, moving images, and sound recordings.
-We have a very small collection of archival footage featuring Ernest Hemingway as well as televised dramatizations of his books and documentaries about the author.
+The Library also collects other Hemingway materials, including photographs, moving images, and sound recordings.
+We have a very small collection of archival footage featuring Ernest Hemingway, as well as documentaries about the author and televised dramatizations of his books.
 We also have a limited number of sound recordings that include interviews about Hemingway, readings of his books, and several recordings of Hemingway speaking.

 If you would like more information about the audiovisual holdings (including duplication services), or wish to make an appointment to use the audiovisual research room, please email us at JFK.email@example.com or call the reference line at 617-514-1622.